mathiasrevecorojas/mathiasrevecorojas/README.md

 - 👋 Hi, I’m @mathiasrevecorojas
-- 👀 I’m interested in Code for the engineering
+- 👀 I'm interested in Codes for works in engineering.
 - 🌱 I’m currently learning GUI in Python, Data Scince and Image Processing.
-- 📫 How to reach me
+- 📫 How to reach me? mathias.reveco@sansano.usm.cl

 <!---
 mathiasrevecorojas/mathiasrevecorojas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.